-However, if the guidelines are not clear to all departments or if each department adopts its own guidelines, the company will appear dispersed and unstructured, both to employees and to the outside world.
+However, if the guidelines are not clear to all departments or if each department adopts its guidelines, the company will appear scattered and unstructured, both to employees and to the outside world.

-This will hinder the sharing of information, which will be catalogued and filed in different ways.
+This will hinder the sharing of information, which will be cataloged and classified in different ways.,daily

-To overcome this problem it is possible to organise corporate knowledge in such a way that it can be easily interrogated by Knowledge Management solutions, which will be able to provide precise and consistent answers, whether requested by the HR department or any other area.
+To overcome this problem, it is possible to organize the company's knowledge in such a way that it can be easily queried by knowledge management solutions, which will be able to provide accurate and consistent answers, whether they are requested by the human resources department or by any other sector.

-In fact, shared knowledge allows everyone to be aligned and to be sure of working on up-to-date documentation, giving an image of the company as organised and reliable.
+Indeed, knowledge-sharing allows everyone to be aligned and to be sure to work on up-to-date documentation, giving an organized and reliable company image.

-The Human Resources department is responsible for managing human capital, i.e. “the knowledge, skills, competencies and attributes embodied in individuals that facilitate the creation of personal, social and economic well-being" (OECD).
+The human resources department is responsible for managing human capital, which is "the knowledge, skills, competencies, and attributes embodied in individuals that facilitate the creation of personal, social and economic well-being" (OECD).

-Every aspect of this, from selection to training, needs to be taken care of in detail because it will affect the company on many levels.
+Every aspect of this management, from selection to training, must be considered in detail as it will affect the company on many levels.

-This, together with corporate knowledge, is the pillar of the company and only if a solid and shared structure is in place will it be possible to be efficient and innovative.
+Along with corporate knowledge, it is the pillar of the company, and only if a solid and shared structure is in place will it be possible to be effective and innovative.